sfepy/sfepy/doc/developer_guide.rst

 Developer Guide
 ===============

 This section purports to document the *SfePy* internals.
-It is mainly useful for those who wish to develop *SfePy* and understand the inner workings of the code.
+It is mainly useful for those who wish to contribute to the development of  *SfePy* and understand the inner workings of the code.

 How to Contribute
 -----------------

 Read this section if you wish to contribute some work to the *SfePy* project.
 Contributions can be made in a variety of forms, not just code.
 Reporting bugs and contributing to the documentation, tutorials, and examples is in great need!

 Below we describe